AndreasHeger/CGATReport/doc/Running.rst

    cgatreport_cachedir=os.path.abspath("_cache")

-Enabling caching will speed up the build process considerably, in particular as :ref:`cgatreport-build` can make use of parallel data gathering and plotting.
+Enabling caching will speed up the build process considerably, in particular as :ref:`sphinx-build` can make use of parallel data gathering and plotting.
 Unfortunately currently there is no :ref:`Dependency` checking for cached data.
 Thus, changes in the code of a :term:`Tracker` or changes in the data will not result in an